charmbracelet/gum/README.md

 ## Tutorial

-Gum provides highly configurable, ready-to-use utilities to help you write useful bash scripts and dotfiles aliases with just a few lines of bash code.
+Gum provides highly configurable, ready-to-use utilities to help you write useful shell scripts and dotfiles aliases with just a few lines of bash code.

 Let's build a simple script to help you write [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for your